LOxyDev/Groundhog-Defense/README.md

 For launch the game download the Marmots.jar and launch it.

 For launch in debug mod.

+1 Download the Marmots.jar

-download the START DEBUGMOD.bat and launch it.
+2 Download the START DEBUGMOD.bat and launch it.

 <!>DON'T RENAME Marmots.jar <!>